Secure CheckoutPersonal information is secured with SSL technology.

-- Written to provide a "hands-on" approach for neuroscience graduate students, as well as medical personel from the fields of neurology and neurosurgery
+- Written to provide a "hands-on" approach for neuroscience graduate students, as well as medical personnel from the fields of neurology and neurosurgery

-- Preprocessing strategies (such as co-registration, normalization, lead localization, VTA estimation and fiber-tracking approaches) will be compared so user can select best technique for their experiment
+- Includes preprocessing strategies (such as co-registration, normalization, lead localization, VTA estimation and fiber-tracking approaches)

-- Chapters include references (key articles, books, protocols) for additional detailed study
+- Presents references (key articles, books and protocols) for additional detailed study

-- Data Analysis boxes in each chapter help with data interpretation and offer guidelines on how best to represent results
+- Provides data analysis boxes in each chapter to help with data interpretation

 Graduate students in biological and biomedical sciences, neuroscientists, clinicians (especially neurosurgery, neurology and neuroradiology), biomedical scientists, post-doctoral fellows, researchers